IPCOR aims to improve prostate cancer outcomes and maximise patient quality of life

 IPCOR is a Movember funded project

 It is managed and owned by the School of Medicine, University College Dublin (UCD).
-The Principal Investigator of IPCOR is Associate Clinical Professor David Galvin, Consultant Urologist.
+The Principal Investigator of IPCOR is Associate Clinical Professor Mr David Galvin, Consultant Urologist.